 The American Psychological Association states that, "sexual orientation emerges for most people in early adolescence without any prior sexual experience.
 And some people report trying very hard over many years to change their sexual orientation from homosexual to heterosexual with no success.
 For these reasons, psychologists do not consider sexual orientation for most people to be a conscious choice that can be voluntarily changed."

 It most certainly is not.
-Not only is it natural in people, it occurs commonly in other mammals and animals as well, such as chimpanzees, cows, ducks and other birds, cats, dogs, insects, gorillas, horses, sheep, monkeys, and a plethora of other creatures.
+Not only is it natural in people, it occurs in other mammals and animals as well, such as chimpanzees, cows, ducks and other birds, cats, dogs, insects, gorillas, horses, sheep, monkeys, and a plethora of other critters.
 It also is nothing new.
 Though through much of history many homosexuals and bisexuals have not been "out," -- due not to their orientation, but to the cultural and interpersonal condemnation of anything that isn't heterosexuality -- most anthropologists and biologists agree that it has occurred in humans for just as long as heterosexuality.

 Absolutely not.
 Psychological and sexual research has shown clearly that orientation in and of itself is not a cause for emotional or social problems.
 More often, when such problems are associated with homosexuality or bisexuality they are rooted in the nonacceptance of those orientations, and taunting, scolding or punishment because of the perceptions of them.
 The APA adds that, "Homosexuality was thought to be a mental illness in the past because mental health professionals and society had biased information about homosexuality since most studies only involved lesbians and gay men in therapy.
 When researchers examined data about gay people who were not in therapy, the idea that homosexuality was a mental illness was found to be untrue."

-First, bear in mind that the concept of sin does not run through all religious traditions.
+This is a secular website, so we're not the best folks to ask about a specific set of religious beliefs or opinions.
+Bear in mind that the concept of sin does not run through all religious traditions.
 There are many, many other traditions outside Christianity and Catholicism.
 In fact, other traditions combined make up the majority of the world's religious and spiritual traditions: Catholicism and Christianity are not by any means the overriding traditions around the world, even though they are very popular.

-If you are basing the concept of what is right and what is wrong on the Bible, you need to bear in mind that it is a very old series of texts, in which some things that could be considered RIGHT and acceptable(and sanctioned by the old testament) then, such as:
+So, IS it a sin?
+If you are basing the concept of what is right and what is wrong on the Bible alone, you need to bear in mind that it is a very old series of texts, in which some things that could be considered RIGHT and acceptable(and sanctioned by the old testament) then, such as:

 ...are things we consider very wrong now.